yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 - **Rab Schlomo** and his congregation have resorted to an ancient practice meant to protect the town from both outsiders and potential threats.
 Their efforts may have summoned a far worse threat to the town, with dire consequences.

 ## The Dawn Plague
-- Thirty-three years ago, a hunting party from **Khelma** found themselves lost in the **Blue Forest**, eventually taking their rest in a place haunted by bodiless Dybbuks.
+- Thirty-three years ago, a hunting party from **Motal** found themselves lost in the **Blue Forest**, eventually taking their rest in a place haunted by bodiless Dybbuks.
 By morning, all were possessed.
-- The newly-bodied Dybbuks then found their way to the village of **Khelma**, retreating back to the forest after wreaking havoc on the frightened populace.
+- The newly-bodied Dybbuks then found their way to the village of **Motal**, retreating back to the forest after wreaking havoc on the frightened populace.
 - The locals were ill-equipped to handle the situation.
 A small group of all able-bodied adults attempted to stop the Dybbuks on their own turf.
 All but one (**Zina**, a seamstress) did not return.
 - **Zina** survived by climbing up a tree and observing the Dybbuks for a full night, never sleeping.
 She observed that the Dybbuks could only possess a body while the spirit slept, and that by morning they would have full control.
 She also saw that they _hated_ fire.
 She let one of the children know what she'd learned, then fled.
 - The remaining residents (mostly children and the elderly **Rab**) were able to frighten their possessed former neighbors, parents and children with torches and flaming brands, forcing them into a nearby quarry.
 They then set it ablaze, killing the bodies but freeing the spirits.
 This place is now referred to as **Orphan’s Mound**.
 - Today the locals still stand vigilant for a full night after any burial, to ensure that none are possessed by a Dybbuk.
 They endlessly repeat the phrase, “A candle for one is a candle for a hundred.”
 In general, the survivors became strict adherents of their ancestor's religious practices.
-- The true details of what happened in **Khelma** was kept secret, most outsiders believing them an unfortunate victims of a plague.
+- The true details of what happened in **Motal** was kept secret, most outsiders believing them an unfortunate victims of a plague.
 The original **Rab** died a few years after the events of the **Dawn Plague**, but made great efforts to forestall anything ever harming the town again.
 Eventually, **Rab Schlomo** came and made his home among them, intending to understand and protect his newfound neighbors.
 - **Zina** was never seen again, though she lives on as an **Estrie**, surviving from offerings left to her by the villagers.

 ## Hooks